DrinoSan/sandHttp/Readme.md

   - Need to take care of synchronization then ????

 # Future TODO:
-- Probably will need a custom object passed to the kqueue for session management
+- We need a way to identify user sessions.
+  - The idea is to create a Session Class and a SessionManager for handling
+  - The Session class itself would have a session identifier and this identifier would be passed as udata to kqueue :)

 ## Future
 - Need to check errno 24 for accepting of new connections.
 Apparently we have to many files open with bombardier